Description

 Its rich and diverse habitats, most of it protected, create a safe place to forage and breed.
-Lots of herons in the heronry in summer, including the rare Spoonbill and most summers Great Bittern.
-But it is the reedbed birds that are the real prices here: Sedge Warbler, Reed Warbler, Savi's Warbler, Cetti's Warbler, Bluethroat, Bearded Tit, Marsh Harrier all breed here.
+Lots of herons in the heronry in summer, including the rare Eurasian Spoonbill and most summers Great Bittern.
+But it is the reedbed birds that are the real prices here: Sedge Warbler, Reed Warbler, Savi's Warbler, Cetti's Warbler, Bluethroat, Bearded Tit, Western Marsh Harrier all breed here.
 Lots of ducks and shorebirds, including one of the last strongholds of Black-tailed Godwit and Eurasian Curlew can be seen displaying.
 The area also holds Common Quail, Spotted Crake and Water Rail and in wet years sometimes Corn Crake can be heard!
 The park and scattered Poplar stands still hold Golden Oriole and lots of warbler species as well.

 In winter 1000s of geese (mostly White-fronted, but also increasingly Tundra Bean and Barnacle Geese) winter amongst 10000s of Wigeon, Northern Shoveler, Eurasian Teal and many more.
 Great Egrets come to roost in the willows and both Hen and Marsh Harriers sleep in the large reedbeds.